kogu-io/kogu/python-library.md

 ```
 Arguments:
 * `dic` – Key-value set of metrics to report.
 All the keys must be [valid identifiers](#identifiers).
 * `iteration` – Optional iteration number (integer) to be logged with the metrics.
-The default
-value of -1 indicates the metrics are result.
+The default value of -1 indicates the metrics are the final results.

 # <div id='tag'></div>`tag`
 > Adds a tag to experiment.